Wordsmith.Org

 Pronunciation RealAudio

-This week's theme: words from the plant kingdom.
+This week's theme: Words from the plant kingdom

-ecesis (i-SEE-sis) noun
+ecesis (i-SEE-sis)

-The entry or establishment of a plant in a new habitat.
+noun: The entry or establishment of a plant in a new habitat.

-[From Greek oikesis (inhabitation), from oikein (to inhabit).
-Ultimately from Indo-European root weik- (clan) that is also the forebear of vicinity, village, villa, and villain (originally, a villain was a farm servant, one who lived in a villa or a country house).]
+From Greek oikesis (inhabitation), from oikein (to inhabit).
+Ultimately from Indo-European root weik- (clan) that is also the forebear of vicinity, village, villa, and villain (originally, a villain was a farm servant, one who lived in a villa or a country house).

 Decided to pack up and move to a new city?
 Why call it a mere moving (or shifting) when you can grandly announce your ecesis.

 "Perhaps there are also ecological barriers to ecesis in new habitats even when seeds arrive."
-Richard H. Groves; Australian Vegetation; Cambridge University Press; 1994.

 X-Bonus

-Throw your dreams into space like a kite, and you do not know what it will bring back, a new life, a new friend, a new love, or a new country. -Anais Nin, author (1903-1977)
+Throw your dream into space like a kite, and you do not know what it will bring back, a new life, a new friend, a new love, or a new country. -Anais Nin, author (1903-1977)

-Anu on Words:
+Anu Garg on words

 Subscriber Services